Update from 7.19 to 7.20

 - Migrate custom process applications.

-Before starting, ensure you have downloaded the Camunda Platform 7.20 distribution for the application server you use.
+Before starting, ensure you have downloaded the Camunda 7.20 distribution for the application server you use.
 This contains the SQL scripts and libraries required for the update.
 This guide assumes you have unpacked the distribution to a path named $DISTRIBUTION_PATH

 .